-REGISTRANT'S TELEPHONE NUMBER, INCLUDING AREA CODE: (713) 297-7000

-Securities registered pursuant to Section 12(b) of the Act:
+REGISTRANT'S TELEPHONE NUMBER, INCLUDING AREA CODE: (713) 297-7000 Securities registered nursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$.01 par value USPH New York Stock Exchange
+50 curnes registered pursuant to Section 12(b) of the A Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$.01 par value USPH New York Stock Exchange

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. 🗵 Yes  No
+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and such files). $\boxtimes$ Yes $\Box$ No
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and such files).
+Yes 🗌 No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Non-accelerated filer

-Accelerated filer Smaller reporting company Emerging growth company
+Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided to Section 13(a) of the Exchange Act. $\Box$
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). $\Box$ Yes $\boxtimes$ No
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🗆 Yes  No

-As of August 9, 2023 the number of shares outstanding (issued less treasury stock) of the registrant's common stock, par value \$.01 per share, was: 14,987,316.
+As of November 8, 2023 the number of shares outstanding (issued less treasury stock) of the registrant's common stock, par value \$.01 per share, was: 14,987,042.